‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 Instead of the ‘Own this business?’ link, describe above, click the ‘Suggest an edit’ link.
 Here, you can suggest an edit to the business address.

-If Google are happy with the change, they will update the address within a few weeks.
+If Google is happy with the change, they will update the address within a few weeks.
 You can then go ahead and claim the business.

 It can take a month, but they are good at getting back to you considering they must have millions of requests.